Additional Parking Charges

 The legally binding process of deciding an appeal relating to a penalty charge by an independent adjudicator.
 The decision of an adjudicator is final and binding on both parties to an appeal.

-An independent, legally qualified lawyer who judges the evidence and makes a final decision on the appeal.
+An independent, legally qualified lawyer who considers the evidence and makes a final decision on the appeal.

 The legal process of challenging a decision by a local authority to reject a motorist’s formal representation against the issue of the Penalty Charge.

 A person who makes an appeal against a decision by a local authority to reject representations made following the service of a Penalty Charge Notice.

 Bailiff (or certified bailiff)

 A bailiff authorised by the County Court to recover civil traffic debts.

 A notice issued to motorists who have not paid a penalty charge within the statutory time limits.
 A Charge Certificate increases the full penalty charge by 50%.
 If the penalty is not then paid within 14 days, the local authority may enforce payment as a debt in the County Court.

 An area approved by the Secretary of State for Transport within which the enforcement of most parking controls has been decriminalised and where enforcement may therefore be undertaken by the enforcement authority.
 The whole of Greater London is one such area.

 Civil Enforcement Officer (CEO)